Level Sand and Gravel – Use a Transit or Laser Level

 DEAR TIM: I am in the process of installing a brick patio around a pool.
-The brick need to be placed on compacted gravel upon which I then place a two-inch thick layer of sand.
+The brick needs to be placed on compacted gravel upon which I then place a two-inch-thick layer of sand.
 The sand must be smooth and even so the finish bricks look right.
 How in the world do I establish the proper heights for all of these materials?
 I need help picking the right tools and the right methods.
 Jose N., New Brunswick, NJ

 The first thing one must do is to establish the final finished surface height.
 In your case, you have this grade elevation.
 It is the finished edge or lip around the swimming pool.
 In the case of a regular patio or sidewalk, you might determine the finished surface by the surrounding ground or the relationship between the surface and nearby steps, decks or driveways.

 Yes, in almost all cases the finished surface should slope to drain water to the edges.
 A gentle slope of 1/8-inch per foot to many looks level to the naked eye.

 The next thing you have to consider is any slope you want in the finished surface.
 Slope is good, as it allows rainwater and snow melt to run off the surface.
 I would think you would want water from the surface to absolutely drain away from your pool.
 Who wants debris-filled storm water running into the fresh, clean pool water?
 A gradual slope of one-eighth inch of drop per every two feet of run should be enough slope in most instances.

 Where Should Grade Stakes Be Placed?

 I prefer to establish grade stakes driven into the ground for reference points.
 The tops of these stakes represent the different heights you need to hit.
 For example, you need three different grade stake elevations: one for the height of the compacted gravel, one for the uncompacted sand and the final one for the finish brick at various points around the pool.